 The coeds of the College participate actively in student government, clubs and social organizations, and in professional and honor societies.
 Sigma Chi Epsilon, a College sorority open to all coeds, promotes social and intellectual activities of special significance to women students including a charter affiliation with the Society of Women Engineers.

 STUDENT PUBLICATIONS

-A newspaper, The Vector, is operated and published entirely by student staff members.
+A newspaper, The Vector, and a magazine, The Orbit, are operated and published entirely by student staff members.
 There is a yearbook, Nucleus, published by each Senior class.
-Log NCE, the handbook for freshmen, as well as professional, departmental, and other publications, are also edited by students.

 HONOR SOCIETIES